Adroiti/docs-for-code-review-tools/Cppcheck/operatorEqVarError.md

-Pattern: `classname::` is not assigned a value
+Pattern: Member value is not assigned a value

 Issue: -

 ## Description

-Member variable `classname::` is not assigned a value in `classname::operator=`.
+Member value is not assigned a value.

 ## Further Reading